LOOKING AT THE PROPHECIES

 And how fared it now with Judah after the terrible example that was visited on her sister Samaria, Ephraim, Israel?
 The answer is copiously and vividly given by both Ezekiel and Jeremiah.

-Ezekiel shows it by the sisters Oholah (her tent, i.e., her own tent) and Oholibah (my tent is in her) (Ezek.23:4).
+Ezekiel shows it through the sisters Oholah (her tent, i.e., her own tent) and Oholibah (my tent is in her) (Ezek.23:4).
 Both had been long accustomed to the amorous embraces of strangers (Ezek.
 23:3,8).
-And the key to the meaning is given us in the words, “She bestowed her whoredoms upon them, the choicest men of Assyria all of them; and on whomsoever she doted; with all their idols she defiled herself” (Ezek.23:7).
+And the key to the meaning is given to us in the words, “She bestowed her whoredoms upon them, the choicest men of Assyria all of them; and on whomsoever she doted; with all their idols she defiled herself” (Ezek.23:7).

-The northern kingdom was sometimes called Samaria, because that was its capital city; sometimes Ephraim, because that was its largest and most influential tribe; and sometimes Israel, because these ten tribes constituted the major portion (in numbers) of the original twelve tribes of Israel or Jacob.
+The northern kingdom was sometimes called Samaria because that was its capital city; sometimes Ephraim, because that was its largest and most influential tribe; and sometimes Israel, because these ten tribes constituted the major portion (in numbers) of the original twelve tribes of Israel or Jacob.

-Adultery, then, is a breaking of Israel’s vow to love, serve, worship, and obey only Yahweh, her Husband, by loving, serving, worshiping and obeying some other god.
-Whoredom; is a giving of love, service, worship and obedience to the rulers of surrounding nations for hire, for gain in power, in pelf, in earthly standing and emoluments.
+Adultery, then, is a breaking of Israel’s vow to love, serve, worship, and obey only Yahweh, her Husband, by loving, serving, worshiping, and obeying some other god.
+Whoredom; is a giving of love, service, worship, and obedience to the rulers of surrounding nations for hire, for gain in power, in pelf, in earthly standing, and emoluments.
 The connection with idols is more clearly understood when it is remembered that the pagan monarchs of those days always claimed lineal descent from Baal; all bore the title Sons of the Sun (i.e., Baal) and demanded and received worship as gods.

 After the leading away of the northern ten tribes by Shalmanezer, some of the people found their way down to Egypt (Hosea 8:13; 9:3; Jer.2:36), as they had long before found their way to the worship of Apis, the calf-god of Egypt; and others of the exiles, humbled by the captivity into Assyria, sifted back and clustered around and gradually mixed in Judah, so that after the Babylonian captivity all distinction between Israel and Judah, as kingdoms, is lost.
 All is Israel.
 The twelve tribes were all represented in Judea, and also in Galilee (Matt.10:6; 15:24).
 This merger or fusion was even apparent at the time of Jeremiah’s prophecy (Jer.2:4; 3:12).